robertvasek/perun/docs/logs.rst

     program, script or binary.
 Refer to :ref:`jobs-overview` for more information about profiling jobs and command workloads.

+``%label%``:
+    Lists the optional, user-defined string label associated with the profile.
+Labels may be used to further distinguish profiles, e.g., collected using different environment configuration or collected on differently configured machines.

 ``%collector%``:
     Lists the collector which was used to obtain the given profile.
 Refer to :doc:`collectors` for list of supported collectors and more information about collection of profiles.